Renew your vocational licence

-Changes made to the format of Great Britain driving licences effective from 8 June 2015, have no affect on licences from Driver & Vehicle Agency in Northern Ireland (NI).
+Changes made to the format of Great Britain driving licences effective on 8 June 2015, have no affect on licences from Driver & Vehicle Agency in Northern Ireland (NI).
 NI licences still have two parts, a plastic photocard and paper part which is known as the paper counterpart.

 How to renew your entitlement